kromero16/cs311_assignments/README.md

 ## Submission
 The completed source code should be submitted to Gradescope.
 See each assignment instruction for more details.

-## Guidelines for what is allowed and what is not!
+## Guidelines for Academic Integrity
+Students must follow the Campus Academic Integrity and Student Conduct Policies.
+The following are what is allowed and not allowed for completing the assignments.
 ### Allowed:
 - Talking about general strategy including general class design and general algorithms.
 Though it's definitely better if you try to come up with these on  - your own first.
 - Using general C++ code you find online for common operations like: